buckelieg/db-fn/README.md

                 Collection::addAll
         );
 ```
+Parameter names are CASE SENSITIVE!
+'Name' and 'name' are considered different parameter names.

 #### Update/Insert/Delete

 These operations could be run in batch mode.
 Just supply an array of parameters and it will be processed in a single transaction.